Answers scarce in recent deaths of Baltimore children left with troubled mother

 “They gave my grandchildren back to their mother after she lit the house on fire with them inside,” he said.
 “Why would they do that?”
 He declined to talk further.

-Child welfare advocates say Child Protective Services is often the first to be blamed for a child’s death, but most cases never come to the attention of the agency before it’s too late.
-The city’s Child Fatality Review Team examined 37 cases where children died or suffered near-fatal abuse between 2012 and 2015, and the team found only seven of the kids had been the subject of a Child Protective Services investigation.
+Child welfare advocates say Child Protective Services is often the first to be blamed for a child’s death, but most cases don’t come to the attention of the agency before it’s too late.
+The city’s Child Fatality Review Team examined 37 cases in which children died or suffered near-fatal abuse between 2012 and 2015, and the team found only seven of the kids had been the subject of a Child Protective Services investigation.

 On paper, a conviction of arson might not raise alarm, said Adam Rosenberg, the longtime director of the Baltimore Child Abuse Center.